-\section{Additional motivation \& inspiration: arrange the room, the code is dirty}
+\subsection{Additional motivation \& inspiration: arrange the room, the code is dirty}

 Vivace is inspired by various live coding languages.
-The syntax of Vivace, as shown in Figure~\ref{fig:vivace}, borrows elements from ixi lang~\citep{magnusson2011ixi} such as the use of sequences to control audio parameters in real time.
-ABT~\citep{fabbri} and FIGGUS~\citep{fabbri2} were tightly relevant to the development of Vivace as well and we are planning to rewrite some of their components -- originally in Python -- inside Vivace.
-ChucK suggested chained unit generators specified by the $=>$ operator, mimicking the object connections in visual programming languages like Puredata.
-Fluxus~\citep{fluxus} was also inspirational for the Vivace environment where the code is shown on top of the video frames.
+The syntax of Vivace, as shown in Figure~\ref{fig:vivace}, borrows elements from ixi lang~\cite{magnusson2011ixi} such as the use of sequences to control audio parameters in real time.
+ABT~\cite{fabbri} and FIGGUS~\cite{fabbri2} were tightly relevant to the development of Vivace as well and we are planning to rewrite some of their components -- originally in Python -- inside Vivace.
+ChucK was an influence from the beginning, and Vivace resembles the simplified interfaces that we constructed in ChucK which were often minimized into lists in few lines.
+Fluxus~\cite{fluxus} was also inspirational for the Vivace environment where the code is shown on top of the video frames.

-After the creation of Audio Data API~\citep{audiodata} and the most recent Web Audio API~\citep{webaudio} -- enabling real time audio processing inside Web browsers -- a collection of audio Web applications started to emerge.
+After the creation of the Audio Data API~\cite{audiodata} and the most recent Web Audio API~\cite{webaudio} -- easing real time audio processing inside Web browsers -- a collection of audio Web applications started to emerge.
 The same holds for live coding languages and systems.
-Thus, in addition to the \textit{desktop languages} pointed above, Vivace was also inspired by recent Web live coding languages and is part of this \textit{family} of Web applications together with Gibber~\citep{gibber}, livecoder~\citep{livecoder}, livecoding.io~\citep{livecodingio} and livecodelab~\citep{livecodelab}, to note some of them.
+Thus, in addition to the \textit{desktop languages} above, Vivace was also inspired by recent Web live coding languages and is part of this \textit{family} of Web applications together with Gibber~\cite{gibber}, livecoder~\cite{livecoder}, livecoding.io~\cite{livecodingio}, livecodelab~\cite{livecodelab} and Wavepot~\cite{wavepot} to mention just a few.

-A remarkable difference between Vivace and other languages or environments in the same family is the element of collaborativity.
-Vivace was built to enable writing code with many hands at the same time, as with the now popular ``e-pads'' or collaborative real-time text editors~\footnote{Etherpad on: \url{http://etherpad.org}.}, a feature which is naturally implementable on the Web.
+A remarkable difference between Vivace and other languages and environments in the same family is the element of collaborativity.
+Vivace was built to enable writing code by many hands at the same time, as with the now popular ``e-pads'' or collaborative real-time text editors~\footnote{Etherpad on: \url{http://etherpad.org}.}, a feature which is naturally implementable on the Web.
 Another difference is the unconcern to be a Turing-complete language.
-This made the design of Vivace more flexible and closer to the musical process rather than the computing process (a characteristic perceived in ixi lang as well).
-Vivace tries to place itself between the precision of code and the flexibility of artistic expression.
+This made the design of Vivace more flexible and closer to musical thinking as opposed to a computing process (a characteristic perceived in ixi lang as well).
+Vivace is designed to associate the precision of code and the flexibility of artistic expression while maintaining simplicity.